roj42/nnnslackbot/README.md

 ## Usage

 Expects a slackbot token as an environment variable called 'token'.
+In the example below, our token bot is called 'lessdremoth'.
 The bot will automatically connect and be invited into channels.

 Has several functions that tie into the Guild Wars API